zwack-am/ansible-carputer/README.md

 An Ansible playbook to configure a CHIP with a Tzatziffy and a USB GPS dongle as a carputer.
 Start with a headless CHIP.
 Configure networking on it, install Python, then run this Ansible Role against it.

+## What it does

 * Installs Tzatziffy drivers

 * Installs Customized DWM

+* Installs FLite Speech Synthesizer

+* Installs GPSd

 * Installs Navit